zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/subscriptions/managing-subscriptions.md

 1. Once the subscription order has been accepted, follow the steps to create a shipment.
 See [Creating a Shipment](../shipments/creating-a-shipment.md) to learn more.

-Once the order has been accepted, it appears on the Subscription menu.
+Once the order has been accepted, it appears on the [Subscriptions menu](./subscription-administration-reference-guide.md).

 ## Managing a Subscription Order